akshaychawla/1D-Kalman-Filter/README.md

       x     : current state
       v     : measurement noise (from a 0 mean normal distribution with covariance R)

+3.3 Understanding the models

+- The state vector 'x' contains the state of the system i.e the parameters that uniquely describe the current position of the system.
+In this case, the state vector is a single dimentional vector containing the location of the vehicle.
+It can also be a N dimensional vector containg position in different axes, velocity in different axes, temperature, state of sensors etc.
+- A is the state transition matrix, it applies the effect of each parameter of the previous state on the next state.
+- B is the control input matrix that applies the effect of the control signal given to the system onto the next state.
+So in this system, the current position is based on the previous position added to the velocity*time.
+Mathematically,

+            x_new = 1*x_old + timedifference*velocity

+- In the equation given above, A = 1 and B = time difference.
+- No system is perfect, given the previous position and the velocty, the new location will not correspond to the equation given above.
+There will be noise in the system, this noise is modelled as a Gaussian distribution having mean = 0 and a certain standard deviation given by covariance matrix Q (explained later).
+In simple words, it is the difference between the the ideal new location and the actual new location.

+            x_new - (A*x_old + B*u) = noise = w

+- The 'z' vector contains the sensor measurements given by the sensors.
+The Kalman filter is based on a Hidden Markov Model, meaning that the current 'z' depends ONLY on current state, and not any of the previous states as is evident in the sensor model equation.
+- The 'H' matrix maps the state vector parameters 'x' to the sensor measurements.
+In simple words, it tells us the sensor measurement that we _should_ get given the current state 'x'.
+- Similiar to 'w', 'v' is also a parameter representing the noise in sensor measurements.
+It is also taken from a 0 mean Gaussian distribution whose variance is taken from covariance matrix R.

 ## 4. Kalman Filter Equations

 4.1 Prediction Step